surveilr/www.surveilr.com/qualityfolio/surveilrTool/functionalTesting/test-plan/fuctional-qf-plan.md

 ## 1. Introduction

 This test plan defines the overall strategy and approach for validating the **Surveilr Command-Line Interface (CLI)**.
-The focus is on **functional correctness, file ingestion, output consistency, and error handling** to ensure predictable CLI behavior across multiple environments.
+The focus is on **functional correctness, file ingestion, IMAP email processing, output consistency, and error handling** to ensure predictable CLI behavior across multiple environments.

 **Objectives include:**
 - Ensuring all CLI commands execute as expected.
 - Verifying accurate ingestion and transformation of supported file types.
+- Validating IMAP email retrieval, metadata extraction, and attachment classification.
 - Confirming correct handling of command parameters, flags, and options.
 - Validating proper exit codes, logs, and error messages.
 - Ensuring reliable feedback for negative or invalid scenarios.